How to watch Disney+ on Sky – how to get it on Sky Q and NOW TV - TheNewsTrace

 Sky and Disney have confirmed a multi-year deal meaning prospects can watch Disney Plus on Sky Q in addition to NOW TV.

-The Disney Plus service is totally built-in into the Sky Q set-up, so you’ll be able to obtain it and pay for it as a part of your Sky invoice.
+The Disney Plus service is absolutely built-in into the Sky Q set-up, so you’ll be able to obtain it and pay for it as a part of your Sky invoice.

 Can I get Disney Plus on Sky?

-All you want to do to get Disney Plus UK on Sky is watch for the software program replace.
-The app shall be downloaded onto your Sky Q field.
-Verify from right now – Tuesday 24th March – and off you go.
+All you want to do to get Disney Plus UK on Sky is anticipate the software program replace.
+The app will probably be downloaded onto your Sky Q field.
+Test from right now – Tuesday 24th March – and off you go.

-Should you’re wanting to get Sky, then try the offers with Sky Q.
+If you happen to’re trying to get Sky, then take a look at the offers with Sky Q.

 How a lot is Disney Plus on Sky?

-Sky stated Disney Plus will price the identical with Sky as it does with out, so £5.99 a month.
-The subscription mainly works the identical as Netflix does, bundled with Sky.
-(Simply bear in mind Sky is growing TV and broadband costs this April.)
+Sky mentioned Disney Plus will price the identical with Sky as it does with out, so £5.99 a month.
+The subscription principally works the identical as Netflix does, bundled with Sky.
+(Simply keep in mind Sky is growing TV and broadband costs this April.)

 How does Disney Plus work on Sky Q?